ClintasaurusRex/the-cheatsheet/classes.md

 This cheat sheet provides a quick reference for the core concepts of classes, inheritance (superclass and subclass), and getters and setters in object-oriented programming.
 The examples are in Java, but the concepts apply to most object-oriented languages.

 ### Getters:

-// A getter is like peeking into your piggy bank to see how much money is inside.
+A getter is like peeking into your piggy bank to see how much money is inside.
-// You're not putting money in or taking it out, just looking at what's there.
+You're not putting money in or taking it out, just looking at what's there.
-// In programming, a getter lets you safely check the value of a private variable without directly accessing it.
+In programming, a getter lets you safely check the value of a private variable without directly accessing it.

-// Setters:
+Setters:

-// A setter is like putting money into your piggy bank through a special slot.
+A setter is like putting money into your piggy bank through a special slot.
-// You can't just open the piggy bank and throw money in; you have to use this slot.
+You can't just open the piggy bank and throw money in; you have to use this slot.
-// In programming, a setter lets you safely change the value of a private variable.
+In programming, a setter lets you safely change the value of a private variable.
-// Why use them?gy bank to see how much money is inside.
+Why use them?gy bank to see how much money is inside.
-// You're not putting money in or taking it out, just looking at what's there.
+You're not putting money in or taking it out, just looking at what's there.
-// In programming, a getter lets you safely check the value of a private variable without directly accessing it.
+In programming, a getter lets you safely check the value of a private variable without directly accessing it.
-// Setters:

-// A setter is like putting money into your piggy bank through a special slot.
-// You can't just open the piggy bank and throw money in; you have to use this slot.
-// In programming, a setter lets you safely change the value of a private variable.
-// Why use them?

 Control:

-// It's like having a piggy bank with a lock.
+It's like having a piggy bank with a lock.
 You control who can see or change what's inside.
-// In code, this helps prevent accidental changes to important data.
+In code, this helps prevent accidental changes to important data.
-// Validation:
+Validation:

-// Imagine your piggy bank only accepts certain coins.
+Imagine your piggy bank only accepts certain coins.
 The slot (setter) checks each coin before letting it in.
-// In programming, setters can check if a new value is valid before changing the variable.
+In programming, setters can check if a new value is valid before changing the variable.
-// Flexibility:
+Flexibility:

-// If you decide to change how your piggy bank works inside, as long as the slot and peephole stay the same, nobody needs to know.
+If you decide to change how your piggy bank works inside, as long as the slot and peephole stay the same, nobody needs to know.
-// In code, you can change how data is stored or calculated without affecting other parts of the program.
+In code, you can change how data is stored or calculated without affecting other parts of the program.
-// So, getters and setters are like a safe, controlled way to interact with the "piggy bank" of your object's private data, allowing you to look
+So, getters and setters are like a safe, controlled way to interact with the "piggy bank" of your object's private data, allowing you to look

 ### ACCOUNTS----------------------------------